Last updated: February 2026

 - Compliance requires location documentation

-- You're managing multiple operators or drivers
+- You're managing a mixed fleet across multiple OEMs

 The ROI Reality Check